jezzsantos/saastack/docs/design-principles/0050-domain-driven-design.md

 A "Core" subdomain is unique to your product and a vital characteristic of it.

-> That is not to say that the Generic subdomains are not vital; they are absolutely vital for operation, it is just that it is not vital that you build them yourself.
+> That is not to say that the Generic subdomains are not vital; they are absolutely vital for operation.
+It is just that it is not vital that you build them yourself.

 <img alt="Subdomains" src="../images/Subdomains.png" style="zoom:50%;" />

+Among the subdomains will exist one or more "bounded contexts".
+In DDD, a bounded context is simply a defined boundary within which the semantics of the aggregates and use cases in the subdomains are well-known and unambiguous.
+Given that in the real world, many aspects of the same thing/concept are only relevant in specific contexts.
+That is exactly what a bounded context is meant to be.
+A codified specific context, where meaning is clear, using names of things that can other meanings in different contexts.

-For example, in this codebase, we have provided 2 "Core" subdomains (`Cars` and `Bookings`) that together define the larger "domain" of this example product to be `Car Sharing`.
-The other subdomains are all Generic subdomains:
+For example, in this codebase, we have provided two "Core" subdomains: `Cars` and `Bookings`.
+Together, these two subdomains alone are understood together to represent the "core" of a bounded context of borrowing cars with the "Car Sharing" domain.

+The other subdomains are all "Generic" subdomains, and form another more technical bounded context where they work together to provide consistency and rules that govern things like multi-tenancy, ownership and payment authority, etc:

-- `EndUsers`, `Organizations`, `Profiles,` and `Subscriptions` are all generic subdomains related to the multi-tenancy and identity management within a typical SaaS product.
+- `EndUsers`, `Organizations`, `UserProfiles`, `Identities`, and `Subscriptions` are all generic subdomains related to the multi-tenancy and identity management within a typical SaaS product.
-- `AuthN`, `Auxillary`, `Images` (and `Workers`) are all generic subdomains related to the operation of a typical SaaS product.
+- `Ancillary`, `Images` (and `Workers`) are all generic subdomains related to the operation of a typical SaaS product.

 #### Your first few Subdomains

-When starting a new product, many developers who are unfamiliar with DDD wonder how to get started defining the new core subdomains of their products.
+When starting a new product, many developers who are unfamiliar with DDD wonder how to start defining the new core subdomains of their products.
 It is a fair question.
-They are (more often than not) used to thinking about software design in terms of the data tables, columns, and datatypes required by relational databases (a.k.a data modeling).
-So, they expect that there is some similar way of working in DDD that easily translates.
+They are (more often than not) used to thinking about software design in terms of the data tables, columns, and data types required by relational databases (a.k.a. data modeling).
+So, they expect that there is some similar way of working in DDD that can be easily translated.
 This is not really the case.

-There has been a lot of work done on what is called "strategic" design in DDD.
+A lot of work has been done on what is called "strategic" design in DDD.
 Whole books have been written on it; some like [Eric Evans's "blue book"](https://www.domainlanguage.com/ddd/) are very comprehensive and well worth the read.
-They guide you through designing the subdomains and bounded contexts of your software, using context maps and things like that.
-Most of that material makes a lot of sense, but getting started with applying it before you have any software built is still quite challenging, particularly when building software products.
+They guide you through understanding and designing the subdomains and bounded contexts of your software using context maps and things like that.
+Most of that material makes a lot of sense, but getting started with applying it before you have any software built is still quite challenging, particularly when building software products from scratch.

 However, what is not so hard is answering this question:

-Q1.
-What are the use cases for using the software you want to build? a.k.a What, specifically, should your software do?
+Q. What are the use cases for using the software you want to build? a.k.a What, specifically, should your software do?

 If you can answer that question, then you are already designing the "Subdomains" of your domain.

 We recommend that you just get started focusing on your use cases, and the database design will fall out of the back of that process.
-That would be very scary and risky if you were data modeling, but you are not doing that now, you are domain modeling instead.
+It would be very scary and risky if you were data modeling, but you are not doing that now; you are doing "domain modeling" instead.

 Just take the answer to the question above, then group the use cases into groups around a common concept, and then make each one of those concepts a new subdomain.

-What should you call the subdomains?
+Q. What should you call the subdomains?

 Well, best call them the same things that you use to describe them in the real world.
 This will eventually become your ubiquitous language.